eli-ghub/elibenuck-LA2025/Project5-Reacting using interrupts/README.md

 answer here: _It doesn't work because the program is busy with the calculating_________

 ## Use interrupt to light led
-- Add code to create an interrupt pin (why can't it be the button pin?).
+- Add code to create an interrupt pin (why can't it be the button pin?= because the button pin is not available for interrupts).
 Use a variable for this.
 - Short the interrupt pin with the button pin
 - test.
-Does it work?
+Does it work? yes :)

 ## Exercises
  - commit and upload your code in this project folder.